Training Center & Apprenticeship Information

 - Regular drug testing will be required through the Ironworker Management Progressive Action Cooperative Trust (IMPACT).

 - Apprentices will be offered work assignments such as structural, reinforcing, ornamental, heavy maintenance or other ironworking projects.
-Apprentices must be willing to accept all kinds of assignments.
+Apprentices must be willing to accept all work assignments.

 - Each Apprentice will have to read through, agree to and sign the Ironworkers’ Standards of Excellence.